-• Order 676-J Compliance Filing Part I (CSC-Schedule 18-Attachment Z) (ER22-1168)
+Order 676-J Compliance Filing Part I (CSC-Schedule 18-Attachment Z) (ER22-1168)

-On March 2, 2022, in response to the requirements of Order 676-J,47 ISO-NE and Cross-Sound Cable Company ("CSC") filed revisions to ISO-NE Tariff Schedule 18 Attachment Z to incorporate the new cybersecurity and PFV standards contained in the North American Energy Standards Board ("NAESB") Wholesale Electric Quadrant ("WEQ") Version 003.3 Standards ("Schedule 18 Order 676-J Part I Changes").48 An effective date as of the date of the FERC order accepting these changes was requested.
+On March 2, 2022, in response to the requirements of Order 676-J, ISO-NE and Cross-Sound Cable Company ("CSC") filed revisions to ISO-NE Tariff Schedule 18 Attachment Z to incorporate the new cybersecurity and PFV standards contained in the North American Energy Standards Board ("NAESB") Wholesale Electric Quadrant ("WEQ") Version 003.3 Standards ("Schedule 18 Order 676-J Part I Changes").
+An effective date as of the date of the FERC order accepting these changes was requested.
 Comments on this filing were due on or before March 23, 2022; none were filed.
 Doc-less interventions were filed by CSC and NEPOOL.
-This matter is pending before the FERC.
+There was no activity since the last Report and this matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).